 Veritas released a new version of their core product - NetBackup 8.0.
 This version provides some interesting features.
 Let's see what NetBackup introduces for VMware 😉

-- NetBackup Virtual Appliance for Remote Office - this is a virtual machine (provided as a ova file) that can be used to backup data in ROBO.
+- NetBackup Virtual Appliance for Remote Office - this is a virtual machine (provided as an ova file) that can be used to backup data in ROBO.
 The virtual machine must be Master/Media (a new NBU domain) and max 2TB Front end licensed and 2TB Backend Storage.
 You can replicate your backups from ROBO via NetBackup Auto Image Replication.

-- VMware vRealize plugin for NetBackup Self-Service - a long awaited integration.
+- VMware vRealize plugin for NetBackup Self-Service - a long-awaited integration.
 Veritas prepared a plugin for VMware vRealize Orchestrator and now it is possible to integrate NetBackup Self-Service not only with vCloud Director but also vRealize Automation (requires version 7.0).

 - Extended support for individual VMware virtual machine disk restores (only via CLI) - Now, a target VM to restore individual VMDK can be original VM or an alternate existing VM.
-If a VMDK with same UUID exists on the VM at the time of restore, you have an option to overwrite it or restore with the VMDK with a new UUID.
+If a VMDK with the same UUID exists on the VM at the time of restore, you have an option to overwrite it or restore with the VMDK with a new UUID.

 - Support for VMware fault tolerant VMs - NetBackup supports backing up and restoring primary fault tolerant virtual machines.
 (NetBackup does not backup or restore the secondary VMs.)
 If you choose to overwrite the VM during the restore, NetBackup deletes both the primary and the secondary VMs during the restore process.
 NetBackup then restores the primary VM and FT is not enabled on the restored VM.

-NetBackup 8.0 supports vSphere 6.5 (this version of vSphere introduced some cool features), however this is not a new information as just VDDK supports N-2, N, and N+1 (without new features) version of vSphere.
+NetBackup 8.0 supports vSphere 6.5 (this version of vSphere introduced some cool features), however, this is not a new information as just VDDK supports N-2, N, and N+1 (without new features) version of vSphere.
 I explained it detailed here.

 Microsoft Hyper-V is chasing VMware and recently Veritas started to focus on functionalities for this hypervisor.
 NetBackup 8.0 introduces: